Gigaspaces/xap-docs/site/content/xap120/asynchronous-persistency-with-the-mirror.markdown

 If you are using a custom implementation of the data source you also need to implement how the partial update is persisted.
 See com.gigaspaces.sync.DataSyncOperation for more details.

+# Large Space Cluster

+There are cases with large space clusters or with systems that produce large volume of activity where the amount of activity performed by a clustered space would require a distributed (multi-instance) mirror setup.

+{{%refer%}}
+See the [Distributed Mirror](/sbp/distributed-mirror.html) for an example how to configure this scenario.
+{{%/refer%}}

 # Mirror Monitoring